my1396/Econ-Study/_posts/2023-08-02-Practice-Driving-Simon.md

 -   Maneuvers
     -   must pause when cars are pull out.
 Due observations!
     -   starting off, must do observations first, make sure no cars are coming from behind.
 Then pull out!
-Can't fail on the same error twice, right?
-That would be stupid.
+    -   <span style='color:red'>Can't fail on the same error twice, can I?
+That would be outrageously stupid. [✘] </span>
 -   Exit to Marston from A40W.
     -   wait for the arrow.
 Do not exit too early.
 Will drive on solid line.
     -   Headington RA from London Rd to A40W, 1st exit, do not indicate left.
 You are on the dual carriageways already.
 Not a slip road.
 So do not indicate right.
 -   Bus pulling out.
 Either give way or overtake.
 Once made the decision, must follow.
 Don't swerve and change your decision at last moment.
+-   Don't ride on the cycle lane when road is wide (Marston Ln coming off A40W).
 -   Wing mirrors shouldn't be too low.
 Leave a decent triangle.
 Mount the curb is a fail, while a wide gap, you can fix it.